 There’s yet another series of street artworks, and these might be my favourites, simply because they contain…cats!
 Yes, I am that much of a cat lady.
 What of it?!

-101 Lost Kittens is a series of 12 pieces of artwork by a group of Malaysian and Thai artists that were designed to bring to attention the plight of stray cats.
-So, great art and an important issue!
+Created by a group of Malaysian and Thai artists, they were designed to bring attention to the plight of stray cats, so great art and an important issue.

-Street art is transient, so for every visitor the street art of George Town may be different.
-Sadly some of the art has already been worn away or damaged, such as my absolute favourite featuring Bruce Lee (it used to contain three kitties), but then there’s others that local artists have added their own touches too, such as Skippy…
+Sadly some of the art has already been worn away or damaged, such as potentially my favourite Penang mural; ‘The Real Bruce Lee Would Never Do This’ (it used to contain three kitties).

 Finding the street art in George Town, Penang

 If you’re not interested in doing a guided tour of the Penang street art, it is pretty easy to find a lot of the artwork yourself – especially if you use a map or app!